NYPL/metadata-documentation/colophon/style-guide.md

 ## Capitalization
 - Use Title Case for page title and headers
 - Use Sentence case for body text, bullet points, and notes
-- Avoid all caps unless an acronym (some text element's styles such as its "Heading 4" are made all caps by Just the Docs CSS)
+- Avoid all caps unless an acronym (some text element's styles such as its "Heading 4" are made all caps by Just the Docs style sheet)

 ## Structure
 - Use bulleted and numbered lists with each statement its own line
-- Avoid multi-sentence paragraphs except in notes
+- Avoid multi-sentence paragraphs except in notes and narrative text (such as the [Projects](/metadata-documentation/projects/) page)
 - If there are links to other relevant resources either within metadata-documentation or beyond, include a "See Also" section with each link as its own bullet point, i.e.
   **See Also**
-  [Metadata Liaisons and Contacts 🔒](https://nypl.github.io/metadata-documentation/resources/glossary/#:~:text=nypl.org/work_orders%20%F0%9F%94%92-,See%20Also,for%20a%20complete%20list%20of%20research%20library%20division%20acronyms%20and%20names,-DIRES%20Onboarding%20Terms) for a complete list of research library division acronyms and names
+  [Metadata Liaisons and Contacts 🔒](/metadata-documentation/resources/glossary/#:~:text=nypl.org/work_orders%20%F0%9F%94%92-,See%20Also,for%20a%20complete%20list%20of%20research%20library%20division%20acronyms%20and%20names,-DIRES%20Onboarding%20Terms) for a complete list of research library division acronyms and names

 ## Periods
-- Avoid use of periods except in Notes, try to separate out sentences with bullet points
+- Avoid use of periods except in notes and narrative text (such as the [Projects](/metadata-documentation/projects/) page), try to separate out sentences with bullet points

 ## Referencing Interface Text
 - When writing out steps of interacting with an interface and referring to specific text that is part of an interface, bold the exact text, i.e. "Click **OK** to proceed" if the button on the interface says "OK"